yungyuc/nsdhw_20au/proposal/TommyLin/README.rst

 For example: A Canon APS-C camera with conditions in previous will result:

 **DOF = 0.36mm**, (assume N=10, u=10cm=100mm)

+Fortunately, photographer can take multiple **"digital"** photos and stack these photos together to make a focused photo in large area.

 +-------------------------------------------------------+
 | .. image:: wiki/750px-Focus_stacking_Tachinid_fly.jpg |